Back in

 carried away by the grandeur of it that I failed to spot the huge crosses overhead.
 It was a Sunday mass at the main church in the

 square.
 Not only was it beautiful listening to the singing, the architecture inside was striking as well.
-This is when you
+This is when you know it has

 been a long time since you have been in Europe…Catholic churches are once again fascinating (after swearing that you had seen